-The LHP Health Care Worker (HCW) Research Framework is a single streamlined process for the delivery of HCW research studies within the LHP region within community/primary care and secondary care
+The LHP Health Care Worker (HCW) Research Framework is a single streamlined process for the delivery of HCW research studies within the LHP region within community/primary care and secondary care settings.

 The emergence of the COVID-19 pandemic is testing UK clinical and health care organisations, our workforce and our communities.
 Health Care Workers (HCW) have accounted for 4% of cases in China and 8% in Italy.
 The rate in the UK is unknown but as of 22 April 2020, 106 healthcare workers have died of COVID-19 in the UK, 0.5% of all COVID-19 related deaths with a disproportionate number of BAME staff.

 NIHR Urgent Public Health (UPH) studies in HCW prevention strategies including prophylaxis and vaccination are in development, but HCW mental health has also been identified as an area of concern and area of need for research and interventions.

 HCW infections and deaths have occurred across Merseyside and this is something that LHP and our members are keen to address by ensuring equity of access to research for staff across the LHP footprint in both community and hospital settings is vital.
 However, delivery of HCW studies must be done in a way that does not compromise the delivery of patient-focused research.